 Most wedge pillows are 7 to 12 inches high and feature a slope.
 The slope is designed to prop up your head, neck, and shoulders while sleeping for extra support.
 The slope design can also be used for your legs to improve circulation or create a gentle bend under the knees to assist with low back support.

 Why do people use this type of pillow?

 Wedge pillows are used for various reasons.
 One of the most common uses is to alleviate symptoms of acid reflux, heartburn, or GERD (gastroesophageal reflux disease).
 The elevation of the upper body helps prevent stomach acid from flowing back into the esophagus, reducing discomfort and promoting better sleep.

-Some people favor wedge pillows for respiratory issues like snoring or sleep apnea.
+Some people look for anti-snore pillows that help to alleviate sleep apnea and a wedge pillow might be a great solution to manage both.
 The raised position can improve airflow and reduce snoring frequency, leading to more restful sleep for both the user and their partner.